Hay Feeding Selection and Storage

 Grass hay is affordable and provides sufficient nutrition for most horses.
 Species of grass hay include fescue, orchard, timothy, and ryegrass.

-Mixed hay may include a blend of different species of grass, or a mixture of legume and grass hay.
-You might feed a mixed hay that contains a palatable and not-as-palatable species to encourage your horse to eat both.
+Mixed hay may include a blend of different species of grass or a mixture of legume and grass hay.
+You might feed a mixed hay that contains a palatable and not as palatable species to encourage your horse to eat both.
 A mix that contains both legume and grass hay can be an affordable way to give your horse more nutrients than they would get from just grass hay.

 Avoid buying hay that has a high ratio of stems to leaf material.
 Leaves contain more calories and nutrients, and horses prefer the soft texture over hard, woody stems.
 Stems are a good source of fiber, though, so some stem content is desirable.